- Asia and the Pacific

 - Technology, Security and Intelligence

-Gary Somerville is a Research Fellow at RUSI’s Open-Source Intelligence and Analysis Research Group.
+Gary Somerville was previously a Research Fellow at RUSI’s Open-Source Intelligence and Analysis Research Group until the end of July 2024.

 In the News

-View all In the News- Russian Missile Production
+View all In the News- Industrial Warfare Paper

 It may be a way to mask Russia's current rate of missile production, versus how quickly Moscow is going through missiles, added Gary Somerville, a research fellow with the Open-Source Intelligence and Analysis Research Group at the London-based think tank, the Royal United Services Institute.
 "We already know that the Kh-101s that have been produced after the 2022 invasion began have undergone some notable technological improvements so that it is easy to tell the difference between the two iterations," he told Newsweek.
 "We have seen instances of components being used in Russian weapons where serial numbers or branding have been removed or attempts have been made to remove them, but this has not been consistent across the various platforms."